cabooster/DeepCAD/README.md

 ## Pytorch code

-**This PyTorch code is the recommended implementation of DeepCAD.**
+The PyTorch code is the recommended implementation of DeepCAD.

+**An upgraded version of this PyTorch code is released in another repository [[new code link]](https://github.com/cabooster/DeepCAD-RT), with several new feature such as much faster processing speed, low memory cost, improved pre- and post processing, multi-GPU acceleration, etc**.

 ### Environment